One of Australia’s best known and most admired ballerinas, Lucette Aldous, has died in Perth at the age of 82.

 Kenneth MacMillan’s La fin du jour opened the program.
 This work, which dates to 1979, is danced to Ravel’s Piano Concerto in G Major, and examines the lifestyle of a certain class of people in the inter-war years.
 It left me a little cold, although I enjoyed the second act, the adagio.
 Here MacMillan’s skill at using stillness as a choreographic tool was clearly evident as we watched the dancing of two women, each partnered by five men in different combinations with none leaving the stage throughout the scene.

 The triple bill closed with David Bintley’s Flowers of the forest.
-It was joyous series of dances in the Scottish mode.
+It was a joyous series of dances in the Scottish mode.
 Bouquets to the gentleman who executed double tours en l’air ending in a full plié in 5th position.
 Wonderful.

 Thank you to those who have logged on to my website over the past year, especially those who have kept the site alive with their comments.
 I wish you the compliments of the season and look forward to hearing from you in 2013.